Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/TESTING.md

 — **Manage Category with Create, Edit & Delete Functions & Form** —

-Manage Category page with Create, Edit & Delete Functions & Form are created so a test is carried out.
+Manage Category page with Create, Edit & Delete Functions & Form are created so a testing is carried out.

 - These work almost the same as Create, Edit and Delete recipes.
 Create `manage_category.html`, `create_category.html` and `edit_category.html` and functions on app.py.
 Only admin user has an access to *Manage Category* page where admin user can create, edit and delete category.
 To prevent other users from visiting *Manage Category* Page, the link to this page only appears for admin user.
 This is set up by using `if condition` on base template.
 In case users figure out the URL for Manage, Create and Edit category pages, they do not have access to those pages as it is also prevented by `if conditions` on `app.py`.<br>
 [Manage Category Function](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/readme/testing/python/test-manage-category.png) / [Manage Category Navbar](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/readme/testing/python/test-manage-category-navbar.png) / [Manage Category Navbar Admin](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/readme/testing/python/test-manage-category-navbar.png) / [Manage Category Admin](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/readme/testing/python/test-manage-category-admin.png) / [Manage Category Non-Admin](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/readme/testing/python/test-manage-category-non-admin.png) &#40;Link to Manage Category page only appears for admin user so it works properly. `manage_category`, `create_category`, `edit_category` URLs are also put in non-admin user and they do not work for non-admin users&#41;<br>